 What Can You Do if You Didn’t Immediately Fall in Love with Your Baby?

 First and foremost, don’t despair, blame yourself, or think you’re a horrible mother.
 It’s not a helpful line of thinking.
 What is helpful is realizing that, yes, it happens, but it doesn’t mean anything for your bond with your child in the long run.
 But it is still important to build that bond.
 Your baby depends on you and a strong bond for survival and safety.
 So let’s work on creating it.

 - Make sure you do lots of skin-to-skin cuddles and nursing sessions.
 This will help with the bonding by releasing oxytocin, and it will also help with breastfeeding.

 - Room-in with baby at the hospital and at home.
 Put the crib, bassinet, or pack-and-play in your room and have the baby sleep in there.
 The more you are around your baby, the more likely your bond will form.

-- Wear baby around the house and on walks outside in a baby wrap or carrier.
+- Wear baby in a wrap or carrier around the house and on walks outside.
 Babywearing is so wonderful because it not only helps with creating a bond, but it helps baby regulate their body temp, feel safe and secure, and provide the rocking motion for better sleep.

 - Engage in all parts of caring for the baby.
-That includes diaper changes, baths, picking and changing outfits, etc. The more you are doing for the baby, the more bonded you will feel.
+That includes diaper changes, baths, picking and changing outfits, etc. The more you do for the baby, the more bonded you will feel.

 - Learn how to do baby massage.
-Baby massages are a wonderful activity to bond with your baby and help you relieve some stress.
-Make sure you are using unscented and high-quality products for the massages to not irritate baby’s skin.
+Baby massages are a great activity to bond with your baby and help you relieve some stress.
+Make sure you are using unscented and high-quality products for the massages to prevent irritating baby’s skin.